atul-atul/atul-atul.github.io/docs/_posts/2023-09-01-time-in-distributed-systems.md

 3. When a process encounters an event (internal, generated or external)- that is it sends or receives an event, then it increments the number at its own position by one.

 5. A process sending an event to another process sends its vector clock to the receiving process along with the event after incrementing its own position.
-So if P1 sends first event to P2 then it will send the vector \[1,0,0\] along with that.
+So if P1 sends the first event to P2 then it will send the vector \[1,0,0\] along with that.
 If it sends another event to P2 or P3 then it will send \[2,0,0\] along with that.

 7. When a process receives a message/ event, it first increments its own local vector clock position.
 Then it takes position-wise maximum of the two vector clocks- its local VC and the one incoming with the event.
 So if P2 had a VC \[5, 10, 6\] when it received an event from P3 with \[9, 8, 8\], then the resultant VC at P2 after receiving the event will be \[9, 11, 8\].